-Like most scheduling algorithms [3] [17] [18] [21] on VOQ switches, CMF is an iterative matching algorithm.
-An input port or an output port is said to be matched if it has been scheduled to send or receive a packet at the current time slot.
-Otherwise, it is free.
+Like most scheduling algorithms [4] [20] [21] [24] on VOQ switches, CMF is an iterative matching algorithm.
+An input port or an output port is said to be matched if it has been scheduled to send or receive a packet at the current time slot, otherwise it is free.
 Initially, all the input ports and output ports are free.
-After one iterative round finishes, some pairs of input ports and output ports get matched, and they will not be considered any more in the future rounds of the current time slot.
+After an iterative round, some pairs of input ports and output ports are matched, and they will no longer be considered in the future rounds of the current time slot.

 Each iterative round of CMF consists of two steps: (1) Request step.
-Address cells at each input port make requests to their destination output ports for possible transmission.
+Address cells at each input port send requests to their destination output ports for possible transmissions.
 (2) Grant step.
 Each output port selects one request from all the requests it received, and grants the transmission to the corresponding address cell.
-However, different from other three-step iterative algorithms, the accept step is not needed in CMF, because in our request step, all the address cells that make requests must point to the same data cell.
+However, different from other three step iterative algorithms [31], the accept step is not needed in CMF.
+As will be seen in the detailed description of the request step, only when multiple address cells of an input port are generated by the same multicast packet and point to the same data cell, they can send requests simultaneously.
 Therefore, only one of the data cells in an input port can be granted the transmission, and there is no potential conflict in which an input port needs to send more than one data cells in a single time slot.
-In an iterative scheduling round, CMF has one fewer operational step, and less data exchange between input ports and output ports.
+Thus, in an iterative scheduling round, CMF has one fewer operational step, and less data exchange between input ports and output ports.